-The minimum subscriptions for an initial and subsequent investment in any class of Units are currently \$1,000 and \$500, respectively.
+The minimum subscriptions for an initial and subsequent investment (excluding preauthorized chequing plans) in any class of Units are currently \$500 and \$500, respectively.
+We reserve the right to increase, decrease, waive or remove the minimum initial or subsequent investment requirements to purchase any class of the Funds at any time.